 There are many ways to write a good brief.
 From company to company, each use a different format or style.
 The most important thing to remember is to consider each of the following questions.
 There are no rules that ensure a great brief, but there are some very important principles.
-First lets consider the ingredients.

 What is the objective and role of this communication?

 Reflect on this for a moment.
-It?s the most essential point of any brief – what is the required outcome?
+It is the most essential point of any brief – what is the required outcome?
 Try to convey clearly what you want to achieve.
 Consider the following: What do we want people to do differently?
 What are people doing now?
 What do competitive communications look like, how do we avoid looking like them?

 Who is the target audience?